 - Human Services Leadership Concentration is designed for UD undergraduates majoring in Human Services.
 It provides a pathway for students to complete a BS and MS in Human Services Leadership.

-- Leadership in Early Childhood is designed for students majoring in Early Childhood Education, preparing graduates to work as direct service providers and for advancement to administrative, policy and research positions in early childhood development and education and related fields.
+- Early Childhood Development and Inclusive Education is designed for students majoring in Early Childhood Education, preparing graduates to work as direct service providers and for advancement to administrative, policy and research positions in early childhood development and education and related fields.

 - Teaching English as a Second Language.
 UD students in the undergraduate English major can become eligible for teacher certification English as a Second Language and earn the M.A. in TESL in the +1 year.